Memorial Day Weekend in Philadelphia 2016

 In addition to famous historic attractions including the Liberty Bell , Independence Hall and the President’s House, Independence National Historical Park will be honoring the nation’s veterans throughout Memorial Day weekend.
-Meet soldiers from the American revolution and enjoy musical events all leading up to a Memorial Day ceremony and flag raising in front of Independence Hall.
+Enjoy special tours, history lessons and more.

 The scenic and peaceful Laurel Hill Cemetery will honor fallen heroes during a special ceremony over Memorial Day weekend.
 (Photo by R. Kennedy for Visit Philadelphia)

-The popular vintage and craft market Franklin Flea will be held at Headhouse Square over Memorial Day weekend.
+The popular vintage and craft market Franklin Flea will be held at Reading Terminal Market over Memorial Day weekend.
 (Photo by R. Kennedy for Visit Philadelphia)

-Browse handmade and vintage items from dozens of vendors at Franklin Flea, a popular, curated market that will be putting up shop at Headhouse Square this summer.
+Browse handmade and vintage items from dozens of vendors at Franklin Flea, a popular, curated market that will be putting up shop at Reading Terminal Market this summer.
 The expansive outdoor market is known for a wide array of vintage goods, handcrafted items, jewelry, artisanal food, furniture and much more.
-Be sure to look out for delicious dishes from Luke’s Lobster, Poi Dog Snack Shop, Lil’ Pop Shop and handmade sausages from Hocks N Coqs.

 NCAA Lacrosse Championship at Lincoln Financial Field